thatkit/thatkit/README.md

 👋 Hi, I’m [Nikita](https://github.com/thatkit).
-You can find some of my completed projects in the repos. **11 months** of learning and developing.
+You can find some of my completed projects in the repos. **1 year** of learning and developing.

 ### Hard skills